 Private Drinking Water Wells

 If a private water well has been impacted, it is important for the well owner to disinfect it carefully to ensure the water is safe to drink.
 If repairs need to be made to the well, hire a contractor to do the work.
-Locate contractors licensed to do business in Missouri online using mowells.
 For information about bacteriological testing for private drinking water please contact the Missouri Department of Health and Senior Service or your Local Public Health Agency.

 - Disinfecting Your Water Well - PUB2733